1. DOG ENDS

 Terry Jackson-Brown.

-‘I was stuck for a while with a leg dangling through me client’s ceiling and me phone was red hot, like, with mates and relatives telling me what I already knew.
-They thought my days were numbered, then when I told ’em my leg was in plaster they apologised for being so optimistic and said that me hours were numbered instead.’
+‘They thought my days were numbered, then when I told ’em my leg was in plaster they apologised and thought my hours were numbered instead.’

-Jackson-Brown sweated profusely and urinated without making a step towards the toilets.
+Jackson-Brown sweated profusely and urinated through fear.

 Leave a comment